Margaritaria discoidea: Scientific investigation

 These trees contain many alkaloids including phyllochrysine (a central nervous system stimulant) and securinine.
 Oral administration of an aqueous extract at various concentrations showed no acute toxicity in rats and no adverse change in behavior; suggesting that it may be safe for pharmacological uses.
 The aqueous extract of M. discoidea stem bark was investigated for its anti-inflammatory and analgesic activities in animal models (rats): The extract reduced significantly the formation of oedema induced by carrageenan and histamine, and had a good analgesic effect, with the results comparable to those of indomethacin, the reference drug used in the study.

 In traditional medicine

 These trees are used in traditional medicine across Africa: A leaf-decoction is taken in Ivory Coast for blennorrhoea and for poisoning, while in Ubangi a decoction of roots and leafy twigs is also used for blennorrhoea A wash of the decoction is a stimulant in case of general fatigue.
-The bark is used as a purgative in West Africa and anthelmintic in Central Africa.Watt & Breyer-Brandwijk, 1962 The Fula people use the bark for toothache, in the Central African Republic a decoction is used for post-partum pains, and in the Republic of the Congo for stomach and kidney complaints and to facilitate parturition.
+The bark is used as a purgative in West Africa and anthelmintic in Central Africa.
+The Fula people use the bark for toothache, in the Central African Republic a decoction is used for post-partum pains, and in the Republic of the Congo for stomach and kidney complaints and to facilitate parturition.
 In Malawi the powdered bark extract is applied to swellings and inflammation for quick relief.